balcy/example-webcontainer-notifications/README.md

-# Github_UT
+# webengine-notifications
-A simple webapp for viewing Github on an UT phone.
+A webapp as an example for HTML5 notifications with webapp-container (Ubuntu touch)